deadlyvipers/dojo_rules/introduction.md

 Introduction
 ==========
-Hi this is hitchr.
-My favorite Code School path is Git.
+Hi this is hitchr and my favorite code school path is JavaScript.